fransizreal/discord-vanity-sniper/README.md

 # Notes from the developer
 - I need to say that this sniper was made in 30 mins (maybe under 30 mins), so do not judge me for such a simple vanity sniper and no file-structure.
 - I have already made a better one that has a; custom logging system, file-structure, more useful and customizable settings and a cosy UI.
 If this repo gets 10 stars I'll release it (the advanced one).

+# FOR ANY KIND OF ISSUE DM @mahser.com or @meshcore AT DISCORD